dandoug/lodgify-calendar/tests/README.md

 ### Launching function with sam

-Create an enviornment variables file named `.env-vars` that has
+Create an enviornment variables file named `.env-vars.json` that has
 ```json
 {
     "Parameters": {